Skip to Content

 QuestionAnswer

-What determines it?Combined effect of axial tilt and inclination tilt
+What determines it?Axial tilt effect + inclination tilt effect

 Why same amplitude?Balanced system - observed empirically